Creating a Custom Cabinet Symbol and Adding it to the Library

 - For more information on the items on the various tabs in this dialog, click on the Help button located at its lower right corner to launch the software's context sensitive Help.

-- After we click OK, notice that your mouse cursor has changed to be able to place the newly created symbol, and that the Symbol Name we entered of Cherry Red Hutch Symbol is shown in the Library Browser under the Import category.
+- After you click OK, notice that your mouse cursor has changed to be able to place the newly created symbol, and that the Symbol Name you entered of Cherry Red Hutch Symbol is shown in the Library Browser under the User Catalog category.

-- Next, return to floor plan view to place the symbol that was just created.
+- Next, return to floor plan view and place the symbol that was just created into the plan.

 - Use the Select Objects tool to select the symbol, and click on the Open Object edit tool to open the Furniture Specification dialog.

-- Notice that we still have a great deal of control over the size, materials, and layer that this object is located on and can adjust these, but we will no longer have the ability to explode it into individual cabinet components.
+- Notice that you still have a great deal of control over the size, materials, and layer that this object is located on and can adjust these, but you will no longer have the ability to explode it into individual cabinet components.